 Selection and Notification of Teams and Clients/Projects

-Launch Weekend in Chapel Hill, NC (students, faculty and clients)
+Bootcamp Weekend in Chapel Hill, NC (students and faculty)

 February 9 - May 3, 2015